dojo/dojo.io/site/source/tutorials/007_theming/index.md

 }
 ```

-To apply a theme to a widget, simply pass the `theme` as a property to widgets have the `ThemeableMixin` applied.
+To apply a theme to a widget, simply pass the `theme` as a property to widgets to have the `ThemeableMixin` applied.
 To ensure that the entire application applies the `theme` it needs to be passed to all the themeable widgets in our application.
-This can become problematic when an application using a mixture of themeable and non-themeable widgets or uses a widget from a third party, meaning that there is no guarantee that the `theme` will be propagated as required.
+This can become problematic when an application uses a mixture of themeable and non-themeable widgets, or uses a widget from a third party, meaning that there is no guarantee that the `theme` will be propagated as required.

 {% aside 'What is a registry?' %}
 A registry provides a mechanism to inject external payloads into widgets throughout the application tree.
 To learn more, take a look at the [container tutorial](../1010_containers_and_injecting_state/) and [registry tutorial](../1020_registries/).